Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Fundamentals of Mie-tronics

-The far-field radiation patterns [insets of Figs.~\ref{F3}(b,e)] provide complementary evidence.
-The bonding mode $B_1$ radiates mainly in-plane, while the anti-bonding mode $A_1$ emits strongly out of plane.
-Similar to the hole arrays discussed in the accompanying Letter~\cite{Hoang2025unconventional}, the $A_1$ mode produces an out-of-plane vortex beam, confirming its collective MD origin.
-From an applications perspective, the in-plane confinement of $B_1$ makes it especially appealing for on-chip photonic devices that demand minimal out-of-plane losses.
+The far-field radiation patterns [insets of Figs.~\ref{F3}(b,e)] further clarify the nature of the two supermodes.
+The bonding supermode $B_1$ radiates mainly along directions parallel to the metasurface, consistent with its guided-mode character.
+In contrast, the anti-bonding supermode $A_1$, as a guided resonance, radiates strongly into oblique directions away from the surface.
+Similar to the hole arrays discussed in the accompanying manuscript~\cite{Hoang2025unconventional}, the $A_1$ supermode produces a vortex beam with suppressed radiation along the surface normal, confirming its collective MD origin.
+From an applications perspective, the in-plane confinement of $B_1$ makes it especially appealing for on-chip photonic devices that demand minimal radiation losses away from the plane.

-Interestingly, neither $A_1$ nor $B_1$ radiates along the surface normal ($x$ axis), precluding excitation by normally incident plane waves.
+Interestingly, neither $A_1$ nor $B_1$ radiates along the surface normal (the $x$ axis), preventing excitation by normally incident plane waves.
 This symmetry protection follows directly from their near-field profiles.
-A normally incident $z$-polarized plane wave can excite only modes with $E_z$ even in $z$—a condition unmet by either $A_1$ or $B_1$.
-Similarly, a $y$-polarized wave excites only modes with $E_y$ even in $y$, but here $E_y$ is odd, again forbidding coupling.
-The same constraints can also be viewed as the parity of the Bloch eigenfields within the unit cell.
-These symmetry considerations offer a useful guideline for tailoring diffractive bands through controlled symmetry breaking, as we demonstrate in the following section.

-Nevertheless, the collective nature of Mie-tronics supermodes allows normal-incidence excitation in sufficiently large arrays~\cite{Hoang2025collective}.
+A normally incident $z$-polarized plane wave excites only supermodes with $E_z$ even in $z$, whereas both $A_1$ and $B_1$ exhibit odd symmetry.
+Similarly, a $y$-polarized plane wave couples only to supermodes with $E_y$ even in $y$, but here $E_y$ is odd, again forbidding coupling.
+These symmetry constraints can equivalently be interpreted in terms of the parity of the Bloch eigenfields within the unit cell.
+Such symmetry considerations provide useful guidelines for tailoring diffractive bands through controlled symmetry breaking, as demonstrated in Sec.~\ref{SecIV}.
+Nevertheless, the collective nature of supermodes allows normal-incidence excitation in sufficiently large arrays.
 In Fig.~\ref{F3}(a), only three discrete supermodes appear for the $5\times5$ array, but their number increases rapidly with array size.
-Retardation introduces additional supermodes whose $E_z$ distributions become symmetric about the $z$ axis, enabling coupling to normally incident plane waves.
-The discrete peaks in Fig.~\ref{F3}(a) arise from the radiative boundary conditions of finite arrays, capturing high-$Q$ supermodes inaccessible to conventional Bloch-wave analysis, which assumes in-plane periodicity and thus yields only continuous bonding and anti-bonding bands [Fig.~\ref{F3}(d)].
+Due to retardation, some of these additional supermodes exhibit $E_z$ distributions along the $z$ axis, enabling coupling to normally incident plane waves~\cite{Hoang2025collective}.

-These finite-array effects highlight how the interplay between collective coupling and structural symmetry profoundly reshapes resonance behavior—a theme we now pursue by examining how symmetry breaking governs the formation and quality factors of Mie-tronics supermodes.